-Your Passenger Rights: Flight Cancellation Compensation
+Flight Cancellation Compensation

-The discomfort caused by a flight cancellation may be unavoidable.
-However, according to EU Regulation 261/04, you may be entitled to compensation of up to €600 for your troubles as well as to reimbursement for the price of your journey or re-routing to your final destination.
+The discomfort caused by a cancelled flight may be unavoidable.
+However, according to EU Regulation 261/2004 (EC261), you have the right to reimbursement for the price of your journey or re-routing to your final destination.

 Thus, in this case, the same BA890 flight would not leave the airport runway.
 Instead, its passengers would be rerouted to alternate flights such as Ryanair’s FR9967 or easyJet’s EZY8973.